Ninetalesgh/dndcampaign/vault/database/spells.md

 You rocket up to 3 *(4.5m)* in a straight line, then a line of solid fire flashes out from your palm in a length 3 *(4.5m)* line that is 1 *(1.5m)* wide.
 Each creature in the area must succeed on a STR Save or take 3d6 fire plus 3d6 piercing damage and be pushed 3 *(4.5m)* away, or take half as much damage and not be pushed away on a success.
 If you have fewer than half your maximum Hit Points, each affected creature subtracts 1d4 from the result of its Save.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, the distance of your dash and length of the line increase by 1 *(1.5m)* for each slot level above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the distance of your dash and length of the line increase by 1 *(1.5m)* for each slot level above 3.
 - **Classes**: Druid, Sorcerer
 *(Source: CS)*